barbacodx/design-pattern/README.md

-# Bubble Sort React Component - Typescript Design Pattern
+# Bubble Sort Algorithm - Typescript Design Pattern

 Bubble Sort is the simplest sorting algorithm that works by repeatedly swapping the adjacent elements if they are in wrong order.
 </br>Sorter Component in Typescript for React.</br></br>